bluerogue251/expense_manager/README.md

 [![Code Climate](https://codeclimate.com/github/bluerogue251/expense_manager/badges/gpa.svg)](https://codeclimate.com/github/bluerogue251/expense_manager)
 [![Test Coverage](https://codeclimate.com/github/bluerogue251/expense_manager/badges/coverage.svg)](https://codeclimate.com/github/bluerogue251/expense_manager)

 This is a Ruby-on-Rails application for tracking company expenses.
+The code is open source on [Github](https://github.com/bluerogue251/expense_manager), and there is a live demo on [Heroku](http://shielded-falls-2406.herokuapp.com/).
 Here are some interesting facts about it:

 ## Scalable spreadsheet-like searching and sorting
-This app integrates datatables.js on the client-side with Sunspot searching and sorting on the server-side.
-Users interact with online denormalized "spreadsheets" that can crunch much more data, much faster, than traditional desktop spreadsheet programs.
+This app integrates [DataTables](http://www.datatables.net) on the client-side with [Sunspot](https://github.com/sunspot/sunspot) on the server-side to let users search and sort large amounts of data with online "spreadsheets".
 The demo app currently has over 200,000 records, yet searching and sorting is still lightning-fast.

 I found Sunspot to be easier to set up than the other potential solution, materialized views and Postgres full text search.

 ## Thoughtbot-oriented programming
-In writing this app, I learned about and used as many of Thoughtbot's open source tools as I could.
-I started from scratch by running their laptop script to set up a brand new unix user, used suspenders, and stuck with most of their default gems.
-Thoughtbot is a great Rails product shop, so this was a chance to broaden my horizons and improve my own skills by following their lead.
+I learned about and used as many of [Thoughtbot's](http://thoughtbot.com/) open source tools as I could for this app.
+I started from scratch by running their [laptop script](https://github.com/thoughtbot/laptop) on a brand new unix user, used [suspenders](https://github.com/thoughtbot/suspenders), and stuck with most of their default gems.

+Thoughtbot is a great Rails product shop, so this was a chance to broaden my horizons and improve my own code and workflow by following their example.

 ## Time-interval-based SQL joins
 Rails is great at joining records that are related by integer foreign keys.
 But sometimes, other kinds of joins are necessary for a DRY, normalized database design.

 This app relates expenses to exchange rates by a combination of the expense's currency and date, instead of with an `exchange_rate_id`.

-For instance, in this app, expenses have a currency and a date which relates them to an exchange rate -- they do not have an `exchange_rate_id`.
-Expenses can be entered in any currency.
-When their sums are calculated, the application calculates the conversion of all expenses to the current user's default currency before displaying it.

 Getting started
 ---------------
-It comes equipped with a self-setup script:
+expense_manager comes equipped with a self-setup script:

     % ./bin/setup